wei2374/git-tutorial/README.md

 Now we know roughly how to navigate around a Git repo, create, add and commit files as well as build a basic C project with an idea of what is happening behind the scenes.
 Before we look into the more advanced CMake features, such as linking libraries, you should merge your current project to master as it is now in a stable state.
 Binary files should not be included in your commits and should be left untracked.
 Modify your repository accordingly such the the binaries can never be accidentally added.
 Once that is done you will need to go to the `exercise` branch where you will need to use the Git logs, merging and the `git cherry-pick` command to get your exercise requirements and the library code.
 Useful articles can be found [here](https://www.git-tower.com/learn/git/faq/detached-head-when-checkout-commit) and [here](https://www.hacksparrow.com/how-to-merge-a-specific-commit-in-git.html) to explain the process.

-One branch will contain the necessary `.h` and `.c` files for a static library that we will build called `espl_lib`.
-Another branch will contain a `.patch` for your CMake script to link the library.
-Checkout the branches, find the files, verify their contents and then use cherry pick to merge them to your merging branch.
-The instructions (in a separate `.md` file) to continue can be found along with the CMake patch.
+One commit will contain the necessary `.h` and `.c` files for a static library that we will build called `espl_lib`.
+Another commit will contain a `.patch` for your CMake script to link the library.
+Checkout the commits, find the files, verify their contents and then use cherry pick to merge them to your merging branch.
+The instructions (in a separate `.md` file) to continue can also be found in a seperate commit.